ben-shepherd/simple-docs-extractor/docs/simple-docs-scraper/services/SimpleDocExtractor.ts.md

  Returns the current configuration.

- @returns The current SimpleDocsScraper configuration
+ @returns The current SimpleDocExtractor configuration

 ---